python/cpython/Doc/library/posixfile.rst

 methods and adds the methods described below.
 This module only works for certain flavors of Unix, since it uses :func:`fcntl.fcntl` for file locking.

-To instantiate a posixfile object, use the :func:`open` function in the :mod:`posixfile` module.
+To instantiate a posixfile object, use the :func:`posixfile.open` function.
 The resulting object looks and feels roughly the same as a standard file object.

 The :mod:`posixfile` module defines the following constants: